turbot/tailpipe-plugin-aws/docs/tables/aws_waf_traffic_log/queries.md

   block_count desc;
 ```

-### Identify the most frequently triggered rules
+### Identify the Most Frequently Triggered Rules

 Analyze rules that are most frequently triggered to assess their effectiveness.
+This helps in refining security rule configurations.

 ```sql
 select